mattermost/mattermost-handbook-1/source/leadership/leadership-meetings.md

 - Cross-department dependencies
 - Hiring plan and status

-QBR materials may be used as an input to board meeting materials
+QBR materials may be used as an input to board meeting materials.

 ## Board Meetings